skannea/ha2web/README.md

 If the entity state change is to be shown, the state change caused by the input must update the page.

 For example:
-- when a button is clicked, publish a message that make a *light.toggle* call
+- when a button is clicked, publish a message that makes a *light.toggle*
 - when the state change is received, change the color of the button

 See also the example below.